Honda CR-V Hybrid reliability & safety

 |Euro NCAP rating||Adult protection rating||Child safety rating||Safety assist rating|

 The Honda CR-V Hybrid is the first hybrid SUV that Honda has sold in Europe and gets a totally new powertrain.
 As such, we’ve yet to learn about any common reliability issues.

 Honda CR-V Hybrid reliability & problems

-The Hybrid has a good platform to work from, based on the performance of the previous-generation CR-V. This was rated the sixth most reliable car to own according to the 2018 Driver Power survey, scoring a customer rating of 95.16%.
+The Hybrid has a good platform to work from, based on the performance of the previous-generation CR-V. This was rated the sixth most reliable car to own in our sister title Auto Express' 2018 Driver Power survey, scoring a customer rating of 95.16%.
 The CR-V was also rated as the 12th best car to own overall, scoring 92.15% with owners.

 Of the few owners who reported problems, most said the electrics had developed a fault.
 With such a high satisfaction score, it’s no wonder Honda came fourth on the list of most reliable manufacturers for 2018, behind only Lexus, Jaguar and Mercedes.

 SR and EX trims add blind-spot warning and cross-traffic monitoring, while low-speed cruise control is available as an optional extra across all trims.
-You can't add a space-saver spare tyre, though; there's only room for a tyre inflation kit beneath the boot floor.
+You can't add a space-saver spare wheel, though; there's only room for a tyre inflation kit under the boot floor.